Thank you for reading our post, please rate this article at the end.

 This will help you make a better decision, as the report will reveal some hidden defects the seller may try to conceal.

-In addition, the vehicle details can be used to compare all other RVs you had in mind, and you can settle for the one with the most minor damage.
+In addition, the vehicle details can be used to compare all other RVs you had in mind, and you can settle for the one with the least damage.

 You are also better positioned to negotiate a reasonable price if you know all the defects.